danstowell/mptk/src/matlab/experimental/doc/readme-Development.txt

 'bookPlot' and 'applyTimeStretch' are quite complete examples of sub function for book and figure manipulations.

-Here is a list of sub-function:
+Here is a list of sub-function (grep 'function' bookedit_exp.m ):
 -------------------------------
 - FILE MENU CALLBACKS
 loadBook(varargin)